Fires involving e-scooters, e-bikes spike by 50% in 2018

 Still, these fires tend to be small and pose little risk of spreading or causing injuries, SCDF said.

 “Such fires can be easily put out by members of the public ...
-To ensure optimisation of resources to focus on major fire and life-threatening emergencies, SCDF plans to further empower members of the public to respond to rubbish fires,” it said.
+To ensure optimisation of resources to focus on major fire and life-threatening emergencies, SCDF has empowered members of the public to respond to rubbish fires,” it said.

+For instance, SCDF launched the Community First Responder (Fire) scheme last year as part of the SCDF myResponder app.
+The initiative alerts members of the public to minor rubbish chute and bin fires in their immediate vicinity.

+To date, 15,000 people have registered to be notified of such fires via the app and SCDF has sent out alerts for more than 1,000 rubbish fires.
+A total of 370 individuals responded to help extinguish them.

 SCDF also said it conducted 14,537 fire safety enforcement checks in 2018 and issued 2,453 notices of Fire Safety Offences and 2,462 Fire Hazard Abatement Notices.